joinpursuit/Pursuit-Core-Web/node/intro_to_express_and_routing/README.md

 https://example.com/cart/items
 ```

 Endpoints come in all shapes and sizes.
-They are made to be HUMAN READABLE and intuitive.
+They are made to be `human readable` and intuitive.

 For example let's say we want to access a certain Instagram user: